spooky7777/spooky7777/README.md

  I am a Cybersecurity Student at Purdue University.
 I have the CompTIA Security+ and the Google Cybersecurity Specialization, and my technical expertise includes network security, cloud computing, and more.

-## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills